timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-25
+# Today is 2019-07-26

 ## Objectives for the day:

-- Refactor the TrackManager a bit to separate level information from user progress data.
+- Make BOOM happen at certain speeds.
+- Add explosive barrels to the game.
+- Create spherical explosion effect and BOOM the car.
-- Add best time information to TrackManager to reduce how often the game pulls from server.
+- Add oil spill objects to the game.
-- Stretch: Get BOOM to happen automatically vs pressing B button.
+- Create friction reduction for some time after colliding with oil.

 # Purpose